-Option 2 Products - New capability made possible by ABI as option in the ground segment contract.
-Option 1 in the ground segment contract will provide reduced product latency.
-The decision point for both options will be made at ground segment PDR.
+Option 2 Products - New capability made possible by ABI as option in the ground segment contract which has been exercised at this point.

 GOES-R Risk Reduction - The purpose of Risk Reduction research initiatives is to develop new or enhanced GOES-R applications and to explore possibilities for improving the AWG products.
 These products may use the individual GOES-R sensors alone, or combine data from other in-situ and satellite observing systems or models with GOES-R.